bittersweet/ikbenbitterzoet.com/_posts/2010-09-18-multiple-file-upload-with-plupload.markdown

 </script>
 {% endhighlight %}

-All that's left is to set up the controller.
-Rails is expecting an `asset` param that contains the file, but I haven't found a way yet to change Plupload's default behaviour in sending it via a `file` param.
-A quick fix is to change it in the controller but obviously I'd love to be able to change it so it looks cleaner.
+Almost there!
+Rails is looking for a `asset` key in the params hash but unfortunately plpuload puts the uploaded file in the `file` key.
+I haven't found a way to change the default behaviour yet.
+A quick fix is to modify the controller but obviously I'd love to be able to change it.

 {% highlight ruby %}
 def create
   @asset = Asset.new(:asset => params[:file])
   if @asset.save
     head 200
   else